 Misspelled brand names

-It’s very common for sellers, especially when there are private individuals, to routinely click in that they only send within the country.
-It makes very many people from other countries fall away, and only people in the origin country of the seller are involved in bidding.
+It’s very common for sellers, especially when they are private individuals, to routinely click in that they only send within the country.
+It makes a lot people from other countries fall away, and only people in the origin country of the seller are involved in bidding.
 In many cases, they have no problems sending internationally, just ask.
 Send a message to the seller and say you are interested in bidding on the shoes, and ask if he/she could ship to your country, and mention that you of course pay the higher shipping fee and that you like them to be shipped as a registered package.
-The fact that they sent by registered mail is just as safe as sending within the country, and the vast majority are happy to to it.
+The fact that they send by registered mail is just as safe as sending within the country, and the vast majority are happy to do it.

 Check local Ebay sites

 Considering the tip above, it may also be worth checking out smaller local Ebay sites, for example Ebay.it and Ebay.fr and others.
-If you choose not to sell international the ad doesn’t show on other eBay sites than the origin site, and the number of visitors who can discover the shoes is greatly reduced.
+If you upload an ad on a local Ebay sitechoose not to sell international the ad doesn’t show on other Ebay sites than the original site, and the number of visitors who can discover the shoes are greatly reduced.
 But since many still ship internationally if you ask, you can find gems this way.
-If you also for example are particularly interested in Italian shoes, it’s insanely much easier to find a wide selection of for example Sutor Mantellassi and other classic Italian brands on the local Ebay.it.
-If you have trouble understanding the language use Chrome as a browser so you can run Google Translate on the page while you browse around, or search the eBay site through Google and select “Translate this page”.
+If you also for example are particularly interested in Italian shoes, it’s insanely much easier to find a wide selection of for example Santoni, Sutor Mantellassi and other classic Italian brands on the local Ebay.it.
+If you have trouble understanding the language use Chrome as a browser so you can run Google Translate on the page while you browse around, or search the Ebay site through Google and select “Translate this page”.

 Bid in the last seconds